 - Executive Interview – This is an interview conducted by one of the high-ranking officials in the department.
 Very few people make it this far since they always want to hire the best of the best recruits.
 After this step, you are practically hired, but you aren’t a police officer just yet.

 The only thing remaining to do after you graduate from the academy is to receive some hands-on training in the field.
 But this is you shall receive as a registered officer.
-You can later work up the ranks by putting in hard work.
+You can later work up the ranks by putting in hard work and getting the right tools for the job.
 Hopefully, this helped you to understand the process of becoming a police officer.